When Centaurs Go Extinct

 A theme I’ve been exploring recently is the concept of Centaurs and Reverse Centaurs.

-While debugging a problem with coding agent, I found myself being the feeble-human body serving an AI master.
-The AI couldn’t test the new code it deployed to a specific cloud service, and hence I had to login into a browser and be the eyes and ears for my ‘assistant’, copy and pasting error messages from a cloud console into the AI chat.
-The AI was using my human body because it couldn’t do something, my intellect wasn’t required only my hands, and I was the humble servant of my AI overlord.
+While debugging a problem with a coding agent last week, I found myself being the feeble-human body serving an AI master.
+The AI couldn’t test the new code it deployed to a specific cloud service, and hence I had to login into a browser and be the eyes and ears for my ‘assistant’.
+Copy and pasting error messages from a cloud console into the AI chat.
+The AI was using my human body because it couldn’t do something, my intellect wasn’t required, only my hands.

 Last year people said “You won’t be replaced by AI, but by someone using AI”.
-But why?
+Which sounds logical and reasonable, but I would challenge that sentiment by asking Why?

 When AIs started beating humans in chess, we assumed it was game over.
 But then they learned that if you team an AI with a human, that team can beat AI alone.
 There’s something beautiful about that analogy in this world.
 Devs will teaming up with AI, not replaced by it.